 Italy is one of the world’s most popular tourist destinations and millions flock there every year to discover the dolce vita, its beautiful landscapes, monuments, and its language, not to mention the birthplace of the Renaissance (Florence) and its incredible cuisine.

-Knowing the language, even if you’re not fluent, or having an understanding of basic Italian expressions is always a huge benefit when it comes to visiting anywhere and it can help make every trip far more enjoyable.
-You don’t even need to take an intensive Italian course, you can always learn Italian online by practising a few Italian verbs or download and study a phrasebook before your trip to Italy.
+Knowing the language, even if you're not fluent, or having an understanding of basic Italian expressions is always a huge benefit when it comes to visiting anywhere and it can help make every trip far more enjoyable.
+You don't even need to take an intensive Italian course, you can always take Italian lessons online by practising a few Italian verbs or download and study a phrasebook before your trip to Italy.